Vimaser/juicebox/readMe.md

 HOW DO I KNOW I'M DONE?

-    - Yoou will be done once you've writte every line of code from this workshop, and pushed it it to your GitHub remote.
+    You will be done once you've writte every line of code from this workshop, and pushed it it to your GitHub remote.

-    - By the end of this part of the project there won't be much for us to look at or share, that will come first at the end of Part 2 (the API)
+    By the end of this part of the project there won't be much for us to look at or share, that will come first at the end of Part 2 (the API)